Germany's 468 SPAC to acquire children's entertainment firm Boxine

 468 SPAC was founded by entrepreneurs with ties to Berlin startups incubator Rocket Internet, which produced some of Germany’s leading listed tech firms such as Delivery Hero, Zalando and Hellofresh.

-468 SPAC’s co-founder Ludwig Ensthaler previously worked at Global Founders Capital, a fund backed by Delivery Hero Chief Executive Niklas Oestberg and Hellofresh’s Dominik Richter.
-Another partner Alexander Kudlich was on Rocket Internet’s board.
+468 SPAC’s co-founder Ludwig Ensthaler previously worked at seed investor Global Founders Capital.

 Together with Florian Leibert, a U.S.-based software entrepreneur, the partners launched 468 Capital in 2020.
 The fund manages $200 million and has made 28 early-stage investments, according to Pitchbook.